vita-epfl/SocialCausality/README.md

 python train.py --exp-id baseline --save-dir <results directory, e.g., ./> --dataset-path <path to synth dataset> --evaluate_causal --reg-type augment
 ```

-For the causal regularization, we have two variants: contrastive and ranking.
-We fine-tune the baseline model with the causal regularization for 50 epochs.
+## Regularization

-Therefore, you should first train the baseline to be able to run the causal regularization.
+For a fair and efficient comparision between different methods, we fine-tune the same pre-trained model in our experiments.

 To run the contrastive regularization:
 ```